lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 automating certificate management in a machine-to-machine and IoT environment.
-Also industry standards like {{ETSI-3GPP.33.310}} for mobile networks and {{UNISIG.Subset-137}} for Rail Automation adopted CMP and specified a set of mandatory schemes for their use case.
+Also industry standards like {{ETSI-3GPP.33.310}} for mobile networks and {{UNISIG.Subset-137}} for Rail Automation adopted CMP and have specified a set of mandatory schemes for their use case.

 We will now describe the classification of initial registration/certification schemes.